rwmodular/computer/2. Basic Arps/README.md

 ## Extend
 - Repeat the notes of the chord until the next trigger is received at the pulse 1 input
+- Show the current note of the chord using the LEDs
 - Leave the output of the root note on pulse and CV 1 but change subsequent notes to use pulse and CV output 2
+- Control the delay between notes using one of the knobs